 - Creating an AI fund to promote government AI projects.

+Prior to the development of a more comprehensive national srtrategy, Italy had put in place a national strategy focused on the public sector.
 In March 2018, Italy’s AI Task Force, led by the Agency for Digital Italy (AGID), published the white paper Artificial Intelligence at the Service of Citizens.
 Similar to Finland, but fairly uncommon among national strategies, the white paper looks specifically at how the public sector can best use AI technologies to serve both people and business, and to improve the efficiency and user satisfaction of public services.
 The white paper discusses nine key challenges related to implementing AI in the public sector, and makes a series of ten recommendations on how the government can overcome these challenges:

 - Ethics.
 Ensuring AI serves citizens and not the other way around; ensuring principles of equity, freedom, and human rights; data quality and neutrality; responsible use of algorithms; transparency and accountability, and privacy.